Kofokore/Marketing-Campaign-Analysis/README.md

 .
 Pivot tables
 .
 Dashboard design
 ### Recommendations
  .
 Marketing contents made by influencers needs to be reviewed.
 The contents have high impressions but weak engagement.
-There is a need for more engaging contents.
+There is a need for more engaging contents

  .
 More cost needs to be put into socials marketing campaign.
 The previous year campaign generated the least impression but most conversion rate

  .
 There is a need for channel integration as multi channel strategy can be adopted.
+Display and Email marketing channel can be used for awareness, influencers can be used for customers deliberation and weighing options, search and social marketing channel can be used for conversion

  .
 States that high volume calls come from should be the target audience for the next marketing campaign